 Tres-Or has completed preliminary on-site field visits to selected Vendome properties since the signing of the agreement in August 2023.
 The purpose of the technical team's visits is to prioritize certain kimberlites associated with the Vendome properties as well as Tres-Or's mineral claims in Minas Gerais.
-During the period, field work, data compilation and recommendations continues on Tres-Or's properties and prospects in both Minas Gerais and Mato Grosso, Brazil.
+Field work, data compilation and recommendations continue on Tres-Or's properties and prospects in both Minas Gerais and Mato Grosso, Brazil.